ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-test-debug.md

      | ....
 ```

 As shown above, tests exist inside `TESTS\testgroup\testcase\` directories.
-Please note that `TESTS` is a special upper case directory that is excluded from module sources while compiling.
+Please note that `TESTS` is a special upper-case directory that is excluded from module sources while compiling.

-<span class="notes">**Note:** `mbed test` does not work in applications that contain a  `main` function that is outside of a `TESTS` directory.</span>
+<span class="notes">**Note:** `mbed test` does not work in applications that contain a `main` function that is outside of the `TESTS` directory.</span>

 ### Troubleshooting

 #### Unable to import Mercurial (mbed.org) programs or libraries.
-1. Check whether you have Mercurial installed in your system path by  running `hg` in command prompt.
-If you're receiving "command not found" or a similar message, then you need to install Mercurial, and add it to your system path.
+1. Check whether you have Mercurial installed in your system path by  running `hg` in the command prompt.
+If you are receiving "command not found" or a similar message, then you need to install Mercurial and add it to your system path.

 2. Try to clone a Mercurial repository directly.
 For example, `hg clone https://developer.mbed.org/teams/mbed/code/mbed_blinky/`.
 If you receive an error similar to `abort: error: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.:590)`, then your system certificates are out of date.
 You need to update your system certificates and possibly add the host certificate fingerprint of `mbed.com` and `mbed.org`.
 You can read more about Mercurial's [certificate management](https://www.mercurial-scm.org/wiki/CACertificates).

-#### Various issues when running Mbed CLI in Cygwin environment
+#### Various issues when running Mbed CLI in the Cygwin environment
-Currently Mbed CLI is not compatible with Cygwin environment and [cannot be executed inside it](https://github.com/ARMmbed/mbed-cli/issues/299).
+Mbed CLI is not currently compatible with the Cygwin environment and [cannot be executed inside it](https://github.com/ARMmbed/mbed-cli/issues/299).